The detection and rectification for identity-switch based on unfalsified control: Related works

 \subsection{Appearance-based tracking}

-With the advancements in the field of re-identification(ReID), effective methods for extracting appearance features have been proposed \cite{ref40,ref38,ref39,ref22,ref21}, leading to the integration of appearance information in multi-object tracking research.
+With the advancements in the field of re-identification(ReID), effective methods for extracting appearance features have been proposed \cite{ref40,ref21}, leading to the integration of appearance information in multi-object tracking research.
 DeepSORT \cite{ref7} is one of the early trackers that incorporates appearance information by combining it with motion information in the data association process, improving the robustness of tracking systems under occlusion.
 ATOM \cite{ref31} replaces Kalman filtering with deep learning for box estimation, while BOT-SORT \cite{ref2} incorporates ReID features into high-resolution detection boxes.
 Finetrack \cite{ref9} introduces a feature pyramid network that learns semantic flows between feature maps of different resolutions to correct spatial misalignments, enabling more accurate learning of appearance features.
-Approaches such as FairMOT \cite{ref11,ref12,ref13} perform object detection and appearance feature extraction within a single network, allowing end-to-end training and reducing inference time.
-More recently, Deep OCR-SORT \cite{ref6} adaptively integrates appearance matching into existing high-performance motion-based methods using object appearance, further enhancing tracking performance.
+Approaches such as FairMOT \cite{ref11,ref12} perform object detection and appearance feature extraction within a single network, allowing end-to-end training and reducing inference time.
+More recently, Deep OCR-SORT \cite{ref6} adaptively integrates appearance matching into existing high-performance motion-based methods using object appearance, further enhancing tracking performance.The utilization of appearance information increases the robustness of the tracker in occlusion situations, but sometimes leads to fuzzy matching problems.